SEO stands for “search engine optimisation”.

 Essentially, the idea behind it is that there are steps you need to take to get your blog to rank high in search engines.

-SEO for bloggers doesn’t have to be complicated, this is why we have a full section on optimising your blog.
+SEO for bloggers doesn’t have to be complicated, this is why we have a masterclass on optimising your blog.

 If you’re taking the time to write content, you obviously want to be found.
 So besides the people who regularly subscribe to you and find you through social media, a great way to get people to read your blog is for them to find you through search engines – which is why “What is SEO?” matters so much.